PymPhekasut/siteMates_challenge/README.md

 ## API Challenge for Fullstack Engineer @SiteMates 👩🏼‍🚀

-Hey 👋  Thank you for taking the time to review my work 🙂
+Thank you for giving me this opportunity 👋

 ### Description